Huegoxaga/notes/theory/ml.md

 - In neural networks, the processing unit is called neuron or node.
 The connection between neuron is also called synapse.
 - Overfitting and Underfitting - Underfitting implys a model that is too simply to make prediction, Overfitting implys a model that is learning too hard from the train data and too complicated to effectively and correctly make prediction.
   - The goal is to aim to build a model that is a bit overfitting and slightly adjust it to prevent overfitting.
+  - The most important indicator of overfitting is the train set accurancy is much better than the test set.
 - Hyperparameters are parameters used to build and train models.

 ##### Artificial Neural Networks(ANNs)